robbert-vdh/yabridge/README.md

   [plugin groups](#plugin-groups) to run multiple instances of your most frequently used plugins within a single process.

+- If you're using a `WINELOADER` that runs the Wine process under a separate namespace while the host is not sandboxed, then you'll have to use the `YABRIDGE_NO_WATCHDOG` environment variable to disable the watchdog timer.
+If you know what this means then you probably know what you're doing.

 ## Performance tuning

 Running Windows plugins under Wine should have a minimal performance overhead,